 Rocky shore invertebrates

-Limpets, chitons and various gastropods (snails) belong to another very important group of animals that live on the rocky shore – the mobile grazers.
+Limpets, chitons, and various gastropods (snails) belong to another very important group of animals that live on the rocky shore – the mobile grazers.
 These grazers move around the intertidal zone and scrape the rocky shore free of any algae and settled juvenile shellfish.
 By scraping off algae they maintain the structure and diversity of rocky shore ecosystems by preventing algae from dominating the intertidal zone.

 The large abundance of food on the rocky shore attracts a number of predators species that prey on the slow-moving grazers and stationary filter-feeders.
 Starfish and gastropods are the most effective predators on the rocky shore and have significant abilities to control grazer and filter-feeder abundance.

-Their control on these populations makes these predators important regulators of the structure of the rocky shore ecosystem.
+Their control over these populations makes these predators important regulators of the structure of the rocky shore ecosystem.
 Feeding when the tide is in, these rocky shore predators are able to break through the hard exterior shell of many slow many species that are common on rocky shores.

 Other predators include crabs which are the fastest moving animals on the rocky shore.
 Their superior mobility comes at a sacrifice.
 Crabs have a reduced ability to stick to the rocky substrate and subsequently must behave in a way to reduce the risk of being knocked around by incoming waves.

 It is also common to find a number of algae on rocky shores and your chances increase as you move lower down the rocky shore.
-Seaweeds are most abundant in the sub-tidal zone where they often form dense kelp forests and provide habitats for many fish, worms, crustaceans, gastropods and many more marine animals.
+Seaweeds are most abundant in the sub-tidal zone where they often form dense kelp forests and provide habitats for many fish, worms, crustaceans, gastropods, and many more marine animals.
 Certain species can be found in the intertidal zone and more commonly these are green species of algae such as sea lettuce.

 Birds and Mammals

 The rocky shore is also visited by many birds and marine mammals as a place to rest, warm up and to breed.
-Many seabird species, such as penguins, shags, gannets and albatross, use the rocky shore as a nesting area and to dry off and warm up after a cold swim.
+Many seabird species, such as penguins, shags, gannets, and albatross, use the rocky shore as a nesting area and to dry off and warm up after a cold swim.
 If you are lucky enough to live or visit an area with seals or sea lions, chances are you will find them basking in the sun on the rocky shore, warming up after a cold swim.